dendronhq/dendron-site/vault/dendron.topic.publishing.configuration.md

 ### ga_tracking
 Your ga tracking number if you want to add google analytics.

+- NOTE:
-- NOTE: won't be included in `dev` preview
+  - won't be included in `dev` preview.
+  - we (as Dendron organization) are not using this to track analytics on individual user's personal sites.

 ### githubCname
 - default: none